-- 6. Support local hospitals as they apply for grants and evaluate whether there is any way to financially support any recruitment efforts or other efforts they may initiate for the good of the community. - 7.
-Reduce property taxes on medical office building space used for new physicians as a way to incent recruitment of physicians.
+6. Support local hospitals as they apply for grants and evaluate whether there is any way to financially support any recruitment efforts or other efforts they may initiate for the good of the community.

 Overall Comments related to Seniors in Macon County: